She was alone. Not only there was nobody around, there

 Good, he said, for i like vengeance all the most.

-They stood silent, but the tension was nearly visible on the air.
+the air.
 The creature seemed happy, but it wasn’t smiling anymore.

 It said: So, what are you gonna do?